redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

     int maxItemCount = 1000;
     ```

-    > For large queries, it is recommended that you increase the page size up to a value of 1000.
+    > For large queries, increasing the page size to 1,000 items can further reduce network round-trips and improve performance.

 1. Save all of your open editor tabs.